jozavala-msft/data-accelerator/Arm-Parameters.md

 # Basic Deployment
 * Open common.parameters.txt under DeploymentCloud/Deployment.DataX, provide TenantId and SubscriptionId.
-See Configuring the ARM template for details and options.
 * For Windows OS, open a command prompt as an admin and run deploy.bat under DeploymentCloud/Deployment.DataX

 # Advanced scenarios
 ###  Use signed certificates for a production environment
-* The script will generate the selfsigned certificates by default but this is not recommended for a production environment.
-For a production environment. please get the signed certificates from a CA ready before you run the scripts.
+* The script will generate the self-signed certificates by default but this is not recommended for a production environment.
+For a production environment, please get the signed certificates from a CA ready before you run the scripts.
 * For the certificate creation:
 	* You will need three certificates: mainCert, reverseProxyCert and sslCert
 	* For Subject/Common Name: This will be your Service Fabric cluster endpoint (e.g.: <SFclusterName>.westus2.cloudapp.azure.com).